droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 ## Conclusion

-We have learned how to create Adapter, how to receive and modify messages in the adapters, both of incoming and outgoing messages.
+We have learned how to create an addon working around the adaption phase, how to receive and modify messages, both of incoming and outgoing.

   [basic tutorial]: ../../